How Much Is Tree Stump Removal?

 One of the biggest benefits of maintaining a tree is that it can make it healthier and increase the odds of it having a long lifespan.
 Pruning and trimming can remove disease, infested tree parts, or elements that are damaged or unstable.

-There are many other ways in which a tree’s health can benefit from maintenance such as by cutting away over-sized branches, and therefore allowing more nutrients to reach the rest of the tree.
+There are many other ways in which a tree’s health can benefit from maintenance, such as by cutting away oversized branches, and therefore allowing more nutrients to reach the rest of the tree.

 Improved Sunlight Exposure

-If your tree is overgrown, many leaves can be obscured from sunlight and this will mean that photosynthesis will not be evenly spread throughout the tree.
-By maintaining a tree, more of it can be left exposed to the sun and this will make for a healthier, sturdier, and more vibrant tree.
+If your tree is overgrown, many leaves can be obscured from sunlight, and this will mean that photosynthesis will not be evenly spread throughout the tree.
+By maintaining a tree, more of it can be left exposed to the sun, and this will make for a healthier, sturdier, and more vibrant tree.

 Damaged tree